Locyst/Locyst/README.md

 I'm a student passionate about computer science, currently focusing on learning Python and Java.
 Here's a bit about me:

-- 🔭 I’m currently working on [LocystBridge](https://github.com/Locyst/LocystBridge), a library that serves as a communication bridge between different components of a system, hence the name.
+- 🔭 I’m currently working on [LocystBridge](https://github.com/Locyst/LocystBridge), a library that serves as a communication bridge between different libraries, hence the name.
 - 🌱 I’m currently learning Python and Java.
 - 📫 I'm open to collaboration or any questions you might have.
 Feel free to reach out to me via [email](mailto:your.email@example.com).